Weimar, California: Geography

 By car, Weimar is about 80 minutes from Reno, Nevada and about one hour northeast of Sacramento, California on east I-80.
 It is directly adjacent to Interstate 80.
 Amtrak stops at Colfax, California which is about 5 miles east on I-80 past Weimar.
-Weimar, California was originally named "New England Mills" and also formerly spelled "Weimer".
 The elevation is about 2300–2600 feet.

 Climate

 Weimar has a hot-summer Mediterranean climate (Köppen climate classification Csa).

 There are cool winters during which intense rainfall with occasional days of snow.
 It has hot, dry summers with no rainfall in July and August.

 Snow in Weimar occasionally falls due to its higher latitude, averaging 10.2 in per year, mostly in winter months.

 Average December temperatures are a maximum of 53.0 °F and a minimum of 39.0 °F. Average July temperatures are a maximum of 94.0 °F and a minimum of 63.0 °F. The record high temperature was 113 °F. The record low temperature was 20 °F.

 Average annual precipitation is 46.9 in.
 There are on average 77.9 days with measurable precipitation.

 Weimar's Köppen classification and climate similarities to locations such as Napa, California and parts of Italy make it a suitable region for growing wine grapes.
 Weimar and the surrounding areas of Placer County are home to over 20 wineries.